gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 The visibility problem is not only in popular media.
 It has penetrated academia.

-**Citation metrics:**
+It shows up first in citation metrics.

 Academic reputation is increasingly measured by citation counts, h-index, impact factor.

-These are visibility metrics — they measure how often work is seen and cited, not how important or correct it is.
+These are visibility metrics;
+they measure how often work is seen and cited, not how important or correct it is.

-Highly cited papers:
-— in "high-impact" journals
-— on fashionable topics
-— from prestigious institutions
-— by established names

-Low-cited papers:
-— in specialist journals
-— on unfashionable topics
-— from less prestigious institutions
-— by unknown names
+Highly cited papers tend to appear in "high-impact" journals, on fashionable topics, from prestigious institutions, by established names.

+Low-cited papers tend to appear in specialist journals, on unfashionable topics, from less prestigious institutions, by unknown names.

 The correlation between citations and quality is positive but weak.